-9 Healthy Gut Foods That Will Help You Steer Clear Of Anxiety This Semester
+9 On-The-Go Snacks To Help You Steer Clear Of Anxiety This Semester

 Summertime is dwindling, September has begun, and back-to-school anxieties are on overdrive.
 When stress levels run high, it's almost second-nature for emotional eating to ensue.
 Since snacking to ease nervous symptoms usually doesn't end very well, new research shows it may be beneficial to graze on healthy gut foods when anxiety strikes.

 The study, which was performed by scientists at the University of Cork in Ireland, links gut microbes and miRNAs gene regulators to the psyche.
 If you have no idea what that means, allow me to translate.
 Basically, what you eat affects not only your stomach, but also your nervous system.
 So, yes, science is essentially giving you the green light to soothe anxiety symptoms with a snack.

 Dr. Robert Graham, MD, of FRESH Med at Physio Logic NYC, helps explain this concept in a little more detail.
 He tells Elite Daily,